Foxy Shazam: 1997–2007: Train of Thought and the formation of Foxy Shazam!

 In 1997, Eric Nally started nu-metal group Train of Thought.
 After Loren Turner joined the group in 2003, they later released a self-released extended play (EP), which consisted of two songs.
 In 2004, they decided to change the name of the band to "Foxy Shazam!" due to several members of Train of Thought leaving and a change in sound.
 On June 15, 2005, the band released their official debut album, titled The Flamingo Trigger.
 In support of their debut album, the band toured all across the country from 2005 to 2007.

 2008–2009: Signing to Ferret Music and Introducing

 After the band's debut tour, the group announced that they signed a record deal to Ferret Music.
 On January 22, 2008, they released their second album, titled Introducing.
-The album was supported by their lead single: "A Dangerous Man".
-In 2008, they were named as one of the "100 Bands You Need to Know" by Alternative Press, which led to the band earning their spots on tours with bands such as The Darkness, The Strokes, The Sounds, The Fall of Troy, Hole, Portugal.
-The Man, Tub Ring, The Dear Hunter, Tera Melos, Free Energy, Bad Rabbits, Panic! at the Disco and The Young Veins, to support for their second studio release.
+The album was supported by the lead single "A Dangerous Man" and was described as "a smacktastic spazz-core record" in a positive review from The Fader.
+In 2008, they were named as one of the "100 Bands You Need to Know" by Alternative Press, which led to the band earning spots on tours with bands such as The Darkness, The Strokes, The Sounds, The Fall of Troy, Hole, Portugal.
+The Man, Tub Ring, The Dear Hunter, Tera Melos, Free Energy, Bad Rabbits, Panic! at the Disco and The Young Veins, to support their second studio release.